AaltoSciComp/scicomp-docs/triton/usage/jobs.rst

 all CPUs and little memory.
 This encourages balanced use.  (this also applies to GPUs).

-GPUs also have a billing weight, currently 2/GPU/s for newer models and 1/GPU/s for the older ones.
+GPUs also have a billing weight, currently tens of times higher than a CPU billing weight for the newest GPUs.
+(In general all of these can change, for the latest info see search ``BillingWeights`` in ``/etc/slurm/slurm.conf``).

 If you submit a long job but it ends early, you are only billed for the actual time you use (but the longer job might take longer to start